 5. Complementary membrane material platform that is based on non-fluorinated materials (see 2.2.3.)
 Gore Fabrics Division has been pursuing the development of new materials at pace.
-We are currently putting significant and focused efforts with an entirely new membrane material platform for consumer applications.
+We are currently putting significant and focused efforts with ePE, an entirely new membrane material platform for consumer applications.
 Having successfully addressed multiple technical uncertainties, the technology is showing very promising lab and field test results.
+First products will be launched during 2022.

-6. PFC{EC}-Free DWR for the most technically challenging uses (see 2.2.4.)
-While development of PFC{EC}-Free DWR for highly demanding end-uses poses a significant challenge, with close external collaboration we have narrowed our work to the most promising routes and are on track to achieve our goal.
+PFC{EC}-free DWR for the most technically challenging uses (see 2.2.4.)
+Our efforts are currently focused only on non-fluorinated DWR for highly demanding end-uses.
+This poses significant challenges, but we have concentrated our work to the most promising routes and expect to provide first products in the near future.

-7. PTFE incineration study to evaluate potential releases of a broad range of PFC{EC} over representative municipal incineration conditions (see 5.1.)
+PTFE incineration study to evaluate potential releases of a broad range of PFC{EC} over representative municipal incineration conditions (see 5.1.)
 Gore evaluated scientific resources worldwide and commissioned the renowned Institute of Technical Chemistry at the Karlsruhe Institute for Technology, Germany, to conduct the PTFE incineration study in its pilot size municipal incineration plant.
 A variety of stakeholders provided input on the draft study and an independent third party laboratory was selected to perform sample analyses.